georust/rinex/README.md

 The `Rinex` structure comprises the `header` previously defined, and the `record` which contains the data payload.

-The _record_ is optionnal at the moment to handle `CRINEX` Observation Data that we are not able to parse directly.

 The `record` is a complex structure of HashMap (_dictionaries_) whose definition varies with the type of RINEX file.
 Refer to its definition in the API and the specific documentation down below,